kseniyachada/python_homework_19/README.md

 * Sign and Execute a Payment Transaction
 * Inspect the Transaction on Ganache

 Below is the a screenshot of the deployed Streamlit application.
-Unforunatelly error occured.
+Unfortunatelly error occured.

 ![streamlit running](Screenshot_5.png)